blitzcode/hue-dashboard/README.md

     stack exec hue-dashboard

-If you've never build a Haskell application before and have nothing prepared on the system, the complete list of steps on OS X would be something like this, assuming you have at least [Homebrew](http://brew.sh/) setup:
+If you've never build a Haskell application before and have nothing prepared on the system, the complete list of steps on OS X would be something like this, assuming you have at least [Homebrew](http://brew.sh/) and [Git](https://git-scm.com/) setup:

     brew install haskell-stack
     git clone https://github.com/blitzcode/hue-dashboard.git